pinfang/tp/docs/DeveloperGuide.md

 <img src="images/reminder.png" width="700" align="center"> <br>

 ### 4.10 Encouragement Feature
 The Ui facilitate this feature.
 The Encouragement feature regularly encourages the user to keep up his effort in using the application.
-It implements the following operation:
+It implements the following operation: <br>
-Ui#printEncouragementMessage() → prints an encouragement message for the user
+`Ui#printEncouragementMessage()` → prints an encouragement message for the user

-This is a hidden feature that will be executed automatically by the application when the application is launched.
+This is a hidden feature that will be executed automatically by the application for every four spending entries that the user inputs.
 Figure below shows the sequence diagram of `EncouragementCommand` class.

 The following sequence diagram illustrates how this feature works. <br>